KumarChandan23/HangingPandaTraining/TanStack.md

 - Quer invalidation.
 - Works with all api(axios , fetch, etc...)

-# Automatic Caching
-- caching is the process of storing fetched data remporarily.So that next time, If you need that same data you can easily retrive it without making another network request.
-- React Query automatically handles this for you when you use useQuery hook.
-- This is called automatic caching.
-- when you call the useQuery
-    -- it checks first in cache memory
-    -- if not found then it makes network call and stores that in cache.
-    -- next it provide same data from caches without making network call.

 # Pagination and Infinite Scroll
 - pagination is a technique where the data is split into multiple pages, and user can naginate between these pages to view differenct chunks of data.

 # Setup
 => Installation : npm install @tanstack/react-query